The Surf Ballroom marks the 58th anniversary of the plane crash that killed Buddy Holly with concerts, luncheons, dance lessons and crash-site tours.

 Since 1972, fans of this Jazz Age cornetist and composer have held this festival in his hometown on the Mississippi.

-This big music festival features dozens of bands and, unlike other Grant Park festivals, is not free: Three-day passes are $175-$215.
+This big music festival features dozens of bands and, unlike other Grant Park festivals, is not free.
+Reserve rooms far in advance.

 Just up the Chippewa River from Lake Pepin, this free blues festival in Memorial Park features 16 bands.